1samSAM/iris_classification/README.md

-# iris_classification
+# Iris Classification with Machine Learning
-Classifies Iris species using UCI dataset in Google Colab.
-Built with Python, Pandas, and models: SVM, KNN, Logistic Regression, Decision Tree.
-Preprocesses data, trains models, and compares performance, enhancing ML skills for robotics/AI.
+This project implements a machine learning pipeline to classify Iris flower species using the UCI Iris dataset (link).
+Built in Google Colab with Python, it processes the dataset using Pandas—featuring columns like sepal length, sepal width, petal length, petal width, and class.
+Four models were trained and evaluated: Support Vector Machine (SVM), K-Nearest Neighbors (KNN), Logistic Regression, and Decision Tree Classifier.
+The goal was to predict flower species, exploring data preprocessing, model training, and performance comparison.
+This project sharpens my skills in ML, Python, and predictive analytics, applicable to robotics and AI systems.